 Statement Language standard Brief description BLOCK F08 Indicates where a BLOCK construct starts.
+The BLOCK construct defines an block of statements or constructs that can contain declarations.
+This allows y variables closer to where they are used in your code.
+Note • To retain the status and value of a local variable of a BLOCK construct a ends, use the SAVE attribute. • SAVE-ed statements external to a block do not affect the local variables in a block. • Control can not be transferred into a block from outside the block, excep return is from a procedure call.
+Transfers in or out of the block are permited into a block from outside the block are permited into a block from outside the block are permited into a block from outside the block are permited into a block from outside the block are permited into a block from outside the block are permited into a block from out of the block are permited into block from out of the block are permited Indicates where a BLOCK construct starts.
 The BLOCK construct defines an executable block of statements or constructs that can contain declarations.
 This allows you to declare variables closer to where they are used in your code.
-Note To retain the status and value of a local variable of a BLOCK construct after the block ends, use the SAVE attribute.
-SAVE-ed statements external to a block do not affect the local variables used internally in a block.
-Control can not be transferred into a block from outside the block, except when the return is from a procedure call.
-Transfers in or out of the block are permitted.
-Syntax <optional-name> BLOCK</optional-name> The following specification statements are not permitted: COMMON EQUIVALENCE IMPLICIT INTENT NAMELIST OPTIONAL SUBROUTINE VALUE BLOCK DATA F77 Introduces several non-executable statements that initialize data values in COMMON tables.
-BYTE F77 ext Establishes the data type of a variable by explicitly attaching the name of a variable to a 1- byte integer, overriding implied data typing.
+Note - <optional-name> BLOCK</optional-name> The following specification statements are not permitted: COMMON EQUIVALENCE IMPLICIT INTENT NAMELIST OPTIONAL SUBROUTINE VALUE BLOCK DATA F77 Introduces several non-executable statements that initialize data values in COMMON tables. ВҮТЕ F77 ext Establishes the data type of a variable by explicitly attaching the name of a variable to a 1- byte integer, overriding implied data typing.
 CALL F77 Transfers control to a subroutine.
 CASE F90 Begins a case-statement-block portion of a SELECT CASE statement.
 CHARACTER F90 Establishes the data type of a variable by explicitly attaching the name of a variable to a character data type, overriding the implied data typing.
 Note: This statement has been marked as obsolescent.
 Obsolescent statements are now redundant and might be removed from future standards.
 This statement remains supported in the Arm Fortran Compiler.
 CLOSE F77 Terminates the connection of the specified file to a unit.
 COMMON F77 Defines global blocks of storage that are either sequential or non-sequential.
 Can be either static or dynamic form.
 Note: This statement has been marked as obsolescent.
 Obsolescent statements are now redundant and might be removed from future standards.
 This statement remains supported in the Arm Fortran Compiler.